What's in this article:

 You have more superpowers than you realise.

-It’s no secret that the nationwide COVID-19 lockdowns have made this year difficult.
-But vulnerable babies and children have been affected particularly badly.
-Ofsted state that more babies than usual are experiencing intentional harm since the first national lockdown, and, heartbreakingly, they noted a ‘high number of unexpected infant deaths’.
+It’s no secret that during the nationwide COVID-19 lockdowns, vulnerable babies and children were affected particularly badly.
+Ofsted stated that more babies than usual experienced intentional harm and, heartbreakingly, they noted a ‘high number of unexpected infant deaths’.

-Ofsted’s Chief Inspector, Amanda Spielman reported in November that there was an ‘alarming’ amount of babies killed or harmed during the first lockdown – a 20% increase in comparison to the previous year.
-Ms Spielman states the ‘toxic mix of isolation, poverty and mental illness’ as the cause for a further spike in the second lockdown.
-This ‘Covid pressure cooker’ is adding ‘extra pressures upon families who were already struggling’.
+Ofsted’s previous Chief Inspector, Amanda Spielman reported that there was an ‘alarming’ amount of babies killed or harmed during the first lockdown – a 20% increase in comparison to the previous year.
+Ms Spielman stated the ‘toxic mix of isolation, poverty and mental illness’ were the cause for a further spike in the second lockdown.
+This ‘Covid pressure cooker’ was adding ‘extra pressures upon families who were already struggling’.

 But why am I so intent on focusing on such a gloomy story?
 Because a lot of these deaths were preventable.